 On the bay side of Cape Cod, from North Truro, where there are always front row seats to sunsets over Provincetown, it is about four miles south down the beach, past Pilgrim Beach Village, Cold Storage Beach and Corn Hill Beach to Pamet Harbor in Truro, where the sand abruptly ends at the mouth of the harbor.
 For much of the walk, as far as Cold Storage Beach, houses are perched high on the sea cliff, out of sight, squatting quietly at the top of long steep weather-beaten stairs.

-At the base of the escarpment, all along the narrow beach, the Atlantic Ocean stretching three thousand miles on the backside and Cape Cod Bay seventy-some miles into the distance, is a good place to practice yoga alone, except when it isn’t.
+At the base of the escarpment, all along the narrow beach, the Atlantic Ocean stretching three thousand miles on the backside and Cape Cod Bay seventy-some miles into the distance, is a good place to practice yoga alone, walking the line, except when it isn’t.

 “Are you all right?”

 They were an older couple, out for a walk.
-He was wearing a Boston Red Sox cap and she was wearing a broad brimmed straw hat.
+He was wearing a snap brim straw hat and she was wearing a Boston Red Sox cap.
 There was a concerned expression on her face.

 “Yes, it’s just a yoga pose.
 It’s called Twisted Monkey.
 I do it for my hip flexors, for my lower back.”